 - We strongly advise Australians not to travel to all regions in the northern Beka’a Valley extending east and north to the Syrian border from Rayek and including Britel, Baalbek, Aarsal, Ras Baalbek, Qaa and Hermel.

-- We strongly advise you not to travel south of the Litani River due to the danger posed by landmines, unexploded ordnance, cross-border artillery strikes and the uncertain security environment.
+- We strongly advise you not to travel south of the Litani River, with the exception of the city of Tyre, due to the danger posed by landmines, unexploded ordnance, cross-border artillery strikes and the uncertain security environment.

 - We strongly advise you not to travel to regions within five kilometres of the border with Syria.
 Tensions in this area are ongoing and further cross-border clashes are likely.
 See under Safety and security: Civil unrest/ political tension for more information.

 - We strongly advise you not to travel to Palestinian refugee camps.
-The situation is unpredictable and could deteriorate without warning.
+Extremist groups are known to operate inside the camps.
 The Lebanese state has no formal security presence in the camps.

 - Since July 2012 there have been regular reports of kidnapping for ransom, including some foreign nationals, mainly in the Beka’a Valley.